Triad Warning Service

 Each year, National Grid and its Scottish equivalents are paid a Transmission Network Use of System (TNUoS) fee in order to finance the cost of maintaining and updating the UK’s electricity grid.
 This fee is split between generators and consumers of electricity.
 Customers receiving pass-through charges pay their share based on consumption during Triads.
 These are the three highest half-hour periods of system demand between November and February each year, typically occurring during cold weather around 5-6pm, when industrial demand coincides with the domestic tea-time period.
 However, with prior warning, you can reduce this charge – which often runs to tens of thousands of pounds – by reducing consumption when you know a Triad is going to occur.

 npower offers customers receiving pass-through charges a free Triad Warning Service.
-Using experienced forecasting skills we have a very low call-out rate – over the past three years (2008-2011), issuing an average of just 15 warnings per annum.
+Using experienced forecasting skills we have a very low call-out rate since 2005, issuing an average of just 17 warnings per season.
 Warnings are also given a day ahead, rather than just a few hours, allowing you more time to prepare.
 And you can choose to receive daily updates via email, text or fax – or all three if preferred.

 This online calculator tool can help you estimate your potential savings if you lower your consumption during the three triads.
 If you have sites in a number of different regions then input your annual consumption per region for a more accurate estimate.

 Please note that this is an estimated value based on an assumed Half Hourly consumption using the annual consumption figure given and an assumed distribution loss of 8%.
 Your regional charge is based on the 2014/15 zonal tariff set by national grid.
 Actual values may vary.
 Npower Limited has no liability for the accuracy of this information and it should not be relied upon.
 Npower Limited does not accept liability for any direct, indirect and consequential loss or damage arising or resulting from any actions or decisions you make on the basis of the information.